tsgates/arch-wiki-markdown/wiki/VPN_over_SSH.md

 -   ssh should have access rights to tun interface or permissions to create it.
 Check owner of tun interface and/or /dev/net/tun.
--   Obviously if you want to access network (not single machine) you should set up properly IP packet forwarding, routing and maybe netfilter on both sides.
+-   Obviously if you want to access a network rather than a single machine you should properly set up IP packet forwarding, routing and maybe a netfilter on both sides.

 Using PPP over SSH
 ------------------